Lactose Intolerance Risk

 "Trying again" with milk after a bad reaction usually produces the same reaction, because the enzyme isn’t coming back.
 Which variant you carry changes whether dairy is a default food group or one that needs strategic handling — and which forms make sense to keep in rotation.

 Lactose Intolerance Risk is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →